I am an anthropologist of Europe who writes about the lives of family wineries and olive oil producers in Istria, Croatia.

 This site introduces you to both Istria and my work, including my publications, ongoing projects, and the research and writing resources I have found helpful.

-An anthropologist of Europe trained at the University of Oxford, I do research in Istria, Croatia with farmers and rural business owners to learn about their lives as they adapt to the European Union's governance regimes.
-I am interested in the issues that shape their daily business and personal lives, and how farmers in particular come to understand their role in developing and governing their local market and politics.
-Most recently, my main point of focus has been their values, particularly around capitalism, and how those play out in everyday business and social life, and especially how those values are challenged by capitalist market realities.
-This is explored in my book project entitled, The Art of Getting By in Istrian Winemaking, which is fully drafted.
+An anthropologist of Europe trained at the University of Oxford, I do research in Istria, Croatia with winemakers and business owners to learn about their lives as they adapt to the European Union's governance regimes and post-capitalism.
+I am interested in the issues that shape their daily business and personal lives, and how they have come to understand their role in developing and governing their local market.
+Most recently, my main point of focus has been their economic values, and how those play out in everyday contexts, and especially how those values are challenged by (post-)capitalist market realities.
+This is explored in my book project entitled, The Art of Getting by in Istrian Winemaking, which is fully drafted.

-I have published on local resistance to governance reforms around small business taxation systems, the value of favors in farming life, an introduction to the anthropology of tax, urban gardening, and solidarity networks in farming.
-I also researched alternative food procurement and distribution networks in urban Europe on an ERC project and the informal economy around the rose oil sector in Bulgaria.
-In all my work, I am concerned with how governance systems are experienced by farmers in different ways.
-Because of this, I have grown interested in issues surrounding agricultural sustainability and how the EU finances transformations to sustainable food systems.
+I have published on local resistance to governance reforms around small business taxation systems, the value of favors in farming life, two introductions to anthropology of tax volumes, urban gardening, and solidarity networks in farming.
+I also researched alternative food procurement and distribution networks in urban Europe on an ERC project at Leiden University and the informal economy around the organic rose oil sector in Bulgaria at the Catholic University of Leuven.

-I began my Marie Skłodowska-Curie Fellowship in February 2022 at Copenhagen Business School in Denmark.
-My research project is on the financial practices of Croatian businesses and their profound impact on rural economic development.
-It is a multi-year project based at the Department of Organization and my mentor is Karen Boll.
+My Marie Skłodowska-Curie Fellowship at Copenhagen Business School is a research project on the predatory financial practices of Croatian businesses and their profound impact on rural economic development.
 In addition, I am an academic guest at Utrecht University, the Netherlands, where I began in 2021 as a Wenner-Gren Hunt Fellow.

 I have been fortunate to earn financial support for my research from the EU's Marie Curie (Horizon 2020), Wenner-Gren Foundation, Independent Social Research Foundation, Clarendon Fund of Oxford Univ.
 Press, and American Council of Learned Societies.